BBGMoura/obsidian-software/Applications/Starling Bank.md

 - i am not only determined but have a genuine like and passion for software development and building my skills. the technologies used here are all something that i would love and aspire to learn in a professional level.
 I want to keep progressing in my career and and i am set on being proactive about growing and doing the best work i can. therefore i think that is a quality that will allow me to excel and surpass expectations
 - i hjave same values
 - communication skills and how i get on with my peers and sharing knowledge

+cahnge Sringling back to engine by starling

+You should hire me because...
+I am have the technical skills to meet the role, my experience and knowledge of Java is fit for this role as I have worked on various projects such as building an api from scratch  to implement  an external PAM.
+Configured various third party systems for production environments such as different game providers or payment services utilising ngix logs for debugging.
+Carried out patches and redeployments to put code and logs on preprod wnvironments.
+Resolved various bugs which included the knowledge of different technologies such as Kafka and ACtiveMQ.
+Contributed to the sucessful delevery of two websites in Croatia and SOUTH aFRICA.
+I believe i have the the determination and genuine like for softawre development and building my skills, and the technologies used at Engine by Starling are all things I would  love to learn so I think it would be passing up a commited  individual who is commited to learning,progressing in career and trying to excel in everything i do.